nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ### 1.2.
 Run the workflow without Docker

-We are now launching the `main.nf` workflow from inside the `projectC` directory.
+We are now launching the `main.nf` workflow from inside the `hello-config` directory.

 ```bash
 nextflow run main.nf